 They just did what everyone else did a 100 years ago, they made their own.

-We also make swamp deliveries ...in person!
+Yep, we also make swamp deliveries too ...and in person!

 The Homemade Electric Cigar Box Guitar - Just plug in and play, No knobs...No frills...Just Fun!